vmasalov/sample/README.md

 `/sources/images` - images of the highest possible resolution.

 `/sources/scss` - SCSS scripts.
 Has to stick with SCSS as font generator requires that format and doesn't understand LESS or SASS

+`/app/certs` - temporary certificates that doomed to be replaced in production